Day 1: Pohang | Mon, May 11

 Salon Session 6: Heritage-Led Tourism: Preserving Identity in a Global Market

 Cultural and heritage assets are not only symbols of identity, but strategic foundations for resilient destinations.
 This session explores how destinations are positioning heritage-led tourism as a long-term development strategy - balancing preservation, community value, and global appeal.
-Case examples will examine how stewardship, authenticity, and policy alignment can strengthen resilience rather than commodify culture.
+Case examples will examine how authenticity, policy alignment, and community stewardship can strengthen resilience rather than commodify culture.

 Randy Durband